PrajwalKalpande/Algorithm-Visualizer/README.md

 4. Stairs
 # Getting Started :
-First install node.js which comes with a bundle(npm+npx) to run javascript in local system. type following commands in the shell to create a react app
+First install node.js which comes with a bundle(npm+npx) to run javascript in local system.
+Then open the folder containing the project and type the following commands:

 ```
-npx create-react-app my-app
-cd my-app
+cd app
 npm start
 ```